In a possible first, San Francisco charges an officer with homicide over fatal on-duty shooting

 “The law and local politics often privilege police officers, even those who unlawfully use lethal force, above average people, and it is unfortunate that this decision is unprecedented, because we should be holding ourselves to a higher standard, and we should be enforcing the laws equally,” Boudin told The Post.

-His decision to prosecute, Boudin said, represents a “different course that will hold officers accountable when they break the law and will value the lives hurt by unwarranted police use of force.”
+His decision to prosecute, Boudin said, represents a commitment to a “different course that will hold officers accountable when they break the law and will value the lives hurt by unwarranted police use of force.”

-Although the killing took place before Boudin took office in January, it is among several other high-profile police killing cases that his office is currently reviewing.
-O’Neil’s death, which prompted outrage in San Francisco three years ago, is considered by some law experts as a test case for the progressive district attorney who vowed to hold officers more accountable.
+Although the killing took place before Boudin took office in January, it is among several high-profile cases of slayings by police officers that his office is reviewing.
+O’Neil’s death, which prompted outrage in San Francisco three years ago, is considered by some law experts as a test case for the liberal district attorney’s vow to hold police officers more accountable.

-The DA’s office filed an arrest warrant for Samayoa on Saturday, and he is expected to surrender to the charges this week.
-The arraignment is scheduled for Dec.
+The DA’s office filed an arrest warrant for Samayoa on Saturday, and he is expected to surrender this week.
+An arraignment is scheduled for Dec.
 28, Boudin said.

-Through the district attorney’s office, San Francisco supervisor Shamann Walton praised the decision to prosecute.
+Through the district attorney’s office, San Francisco Board of Supervisors member Shamann Walton praised the decision to prosecute.

 “This prosecution is an important, historic step towards showing that Black lives matter and that unlawful police violence will not be tolerated,” he said.